tvooo/tp2/9-scaffold.md

 - How can this (neutral) randomness of chance encounters be turned into (pleasant) serendipity?
 -->

-# Conclusion
+# Conclusions

 \todo[Reflect on the process and outcome.
-Name knowledge contributions, draw a line back to the introduction and expectations.]
+Name knowledge contributions, draw a line back to the introduction and expectations.
+Have an outlook into the future of cycle-based interaction research and design.]